-The rapid adoption of the IoT, the advancements in autonomous systems, and the ubiquitous integration of microprocessors and field-programmable gate arrays in homes and in industrial applications means that there is a tremendous demand for computer engineers who optimize the design of these systems to minimize energy consumption yet remain extremely responsive, can design innovative systems to enhance our quality of life, and ensure the safety of the systems on which we rely from malicious actors.
-Job prospects are excellent; computer engineering students are some of the most heavily recruited graduates on campus and the average starting salaries have been significantly higher than those offered to mechanical and civil engineering graduates.
-Our California State University, Chico students gain the knowledge and the hands-on design skills needed to immediately contribute to the profession and to build highly rewarding careers.
+The rapid adoption of the IoT, the advancements in autonomous systems, and the ubiquitous integration of microprocessors and field-programmable gate arrays in homes and industrial applications mean that there is a tremendous demand for computer engineers who optimize the design of these systems to minimize energy consumption yet remain extremely responsive, can design innovative systems to enhance our quality of life, and ensure the safety of the systems on which we rely from malicious actors.
+Job prospects are excellent; computer engineering students are some of the most heavily recruited graduates on campus, and the average starting salaries have been significantly higher than those offered to mechanical and civil engineering graduates.
+Our students gain the knowledge and the hands-on design skills needed to immediately contribute to the profession and to build highly rewarding careers.

 The computer engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org, under the General Criteria and the Electrical, Computer, Communications, Telecommunication(s) and Similarly Named Engineering Program Criteria.